inikep/lizard/programs/README.md

 Command Line Interface (CLI) can be created using the `make` command without any additional parameters.
 There are also multiple targets that create different variations of CLI:
-- `lz5` : default CLI, with a command line syntax close to gzip
+- `lizard` : default CLI, with a command line syntax close to gzip
-- `lz5c32` : Same as `lz5`, but forced to compile in 32-bits mode
+- `lizardc32` : Same as `lizard`, but forced to compile in 32-bits mode

 #### Aggregation of parameters